xinguoshi/homework-1/README.md

 # homework-1
+Hello world!Welcome to my github.
-My second repository for practice.
+It is my second repository for practice.
+I am working on econometrics with R, if you are interested in this field, I hope to learn and work with you.